Rennatts/Rennatts/README.md

 - I´m currently a front-end developer, but I also have an interest in Full Stack
 - I´m a self-taught developer :woman_technologist:
-- I self-taught english,
+- I'm self-taught in English
+- - currently learning korean :kr:
 - I´m a very curious person, with the internet I believe I can learn everything I put my heart and soul into it
-- currently learning korean :kr:
 - My goal is to write every week a blog post on Medium
-- some facts about me: I lived in South Korea, I have MSc in Logistics
+- some facts about me: I lived in South Korea :kr:, I have MSc in Logistics